bainco/SwiftCalc/README.md

 However, that may be more trouble than it is worth for such a simple app.

 TODO:
-Add division functionality.
+Add division functionality,
-Make PowerPoint
+Make PowerPoint,
-Comment code
+Comment code,
-Figure out due date
+Figure out due date,